michaelkeiluweit/developer_documentation/system_architecture/language.rst

 `oxtitle` of the table `oxarticles`.
 If you configure two languages, `de` and `en`, both the `de` and the `en` contents have to be stored somewhere.
 This is done by using another column, the column `oxtitle_1` in the table `oxarticles`.
-In generel OXID eShop stores translations by adding more columns, tables and views to the database if you configure more languages.
+In general OXID eShop stores translations by adding more columns, tables and views to the database if you configure more languages.

 Every language has a numeric id.
 The data for language id 0 goes into `oxarticles\.oxtitle`, data for language id 1 into `oxarticles\.oxtitle_1`, language 2 into `oxarticles\.oxtitle_2`, language 3 into `oxarticles\.oxtitle_3`.